MapColonies/developer-portal/docs/MapColonies/Raster/services/PolygonParts/README.md

 ### The typeNames Convention

 Each typeName represent a Layer from the catalog.
-The name string includes several parts similar to Serving layer conventions:
+The name string includes several parts as in the layer conventions:

 ```
 <productId>-<productType>